gilbertchen/duplicacy/GUIDE.md

 After that, it will prepare the the current working directory as the repository to be backed up.
 Under the hood, it will create a directory named *.duplicacy* in the repository and put a file named *preferences* that stores the snapshot id and encryption and storage options.

 The snapshot id is an id used to distinguish different repositories connected to the same storage.
 Each repository must have a unique snapshot id.
+A snapshot id must contain only characters valid in Linux and Windows paths (alphabet, digits, underscore, dash, etc), but cannot include `/`, `\`, or `@`.

 The -e option controls whether or not encryption will be enabled for the storage.
 If encryption is enabled, you will be prompted to enter a storage password.